Zenika/zenscaler/README.md

 ```BASH
 make docker
 ```
-The build image is tagged `zscaler-build` and the production image `zscaler`.
+The golang build image is tagged `zscaler-build` and the production image `zscaler`.

 Aside : Deploy on EC2
 -------------

-Some ansible scripts where crafted ahead of development to bootstrap cluster deployment when needed.
+Some `ansible` scripts where crafted ahead of development to bootstrap cluster deployment when needed.
 You can find them under the `deploy/` directory.

 _Project supported by Maximilien Richer, supervised by Sylvain Revereault (Zenika Rennes)_